 You can think of the bread maker as a metaphor for an organisation, and its components as the departments that connect together to work as a designed system that provides what a customer wants and creates profit.
 That’s also a simple process architecture model.

-As organisations grow organically or as a result of acquisition, their business processes can become tangled, causing inconsistency, delay and error.
+As organizations grow organically or as a result of acquisition, their business processes can become tangled, causing inconsistency, delay and error.
 I untangle these processes into clearly documented, simplified and lean business processes that show what people do, why they do it, how they do it and who they do it for.
 For more information, visit businessprocessagility.com or https://www.linkedin.com/in/brianhunt/.
-You can contact me on email@example.com or mobile +44(0)7828 438088.
+You can contact me on firstname.lastname@example.org or mobile +44(0)7828 438088.